SAP-samples/teched2025-AD161/exercises/ex4/README.md

 [Exercise 2.6 - Get flights data from xflights app](exercises/ex2/README.md#exercise-26---get-flights-data-from-xflights-app),
 this plugin is not released standard CAP functionality, but preview of what we are currently working on.

 The plugin is activated via a configuration.
-Here we provide the schema in which the virtual tables for the Data Product entities in the imported API package can be found, and the name of the grantor service that provides access to the schema.
+Here you have to provide the schema in which the virtual tables for the Data Product entities in the imported API package can be found.

 1. Open file _xtravels/package.json_ and add a `cds` section:
     ```jsonc